 - tolerance of those of different faiths and beliefs

 We teach British Values through planning and delivering a broad and balanced curriculum.
-These values are taught explicitly through our Project and Thrive Curriculum and Religious Education (RE).
+These values are taught explicitly through Core and Character Curriculum and Religious Education (RE).

-The Academy takes opportunities to actively promote British values through our daily assemblies, whole school systems and structures such as electing and running a successful School Council.
+The Academy takes opportunities to actively promote British values through our weekly assemblies, whole school systems and structures such as electing and running a successful Pupil Parliament.
 We also actively promote the British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including 'extremist' views.

 Our vision, motto and rules also set some of the foundations of values driven learning: